 Some things are within our power, while others are not.
 Within our power are opinion, motivation, desire, aversion, and in a word, whatever is of our own doing; not within our power are our body, our property, reputation, office, and, in a word, whatever is not of our own doing… If you regard that only that which is your own as being your own (as is indeed the case), no one will ever be able to coerce you, no one will hinder you, you’ll find fault with no one, you’ll accuse no one, you’ll do nothing whatever against your will, you’ll have no enemy, and no one will ever harm you because no harm can affect you.— Epictetus, Enchiridion, 1.1

-We could interpret it in modern terms as everything we try to do can be broken down into two components: the part that is entirely up to us — opinion, motivation, desire, aversion, and one that is not up to us, although it can be influenced by us — our body, our property, reputation, office.
+We could interpret it in modern terms as dividing everything we try to do into two components: the part that is entirely up to us — opinion, motivation, desire, aversion, and one that is not up to us, although it can be influenced by us — our body, our property, reputation, office.

 The preferred indifferents include life, health, pleasure, beauty, strength, wealth, good reputation, and noble birth.
 The dispreferred indifferents include death, disease, pain, ugliness, weakness, poverty, low repute, and ignoble birth.
 While it is usually appropriate to avoid the dispreferred indifferents, in unusual circumstances it may be virtuous to select them rather than avoid them.
 The virtue or vice of the agent is thus determined not by the possession of an indifferent, but rather by how it is used or selected.
 It is the virtuous use of indifferents that makes a life happy, the vicious use that makes it unhappy.— William O. Stephens, Internet Encyclopedia of Philosophy